Skip to main content

 A compact ventless dryer typically measures around 24 inches.

-There’s usually two reasons you’re buying a compact, ventless dryer: You want to save energy, or it’s the only dryer that will fit your available cubic feet.
+There are usually two reasons you’re buying a compact, ventless dryer: You want to save energy, or it’s the only dryer that will fit your available cubic feet.
 Most of the things people say they want in a dryer—high capacity, fast drying, clothes that come out fully dry—just aren’t here.
 The ventless design doesn’t allow it to check all those boxes like a vented tumble dryer can.

 Smaller than the standard size dryer that Americans are used to, a compact dryer can fit about half the amount of clothes as a traditional dryer.
-(They’re quite popular in European homes.)
+(They’re pretty popular in European homes.)
 And they’re great options for people living in apartments, condos, and even tiny houses because they can fit almost anywhere, including bathrooms or kitchens.

 What's the difference between a condenser dryer and a heat pump dryer?